 |digital content not supplied on tangible medium (downloads etc)||14 days after the day on which the contract was made (unless you asked for the download to be started within this period, you knew you would lose your right to cancel and the trader provided this information as part of the contract confirmation)|

-If the trader does not provide you with information on your cancellation rights, the cancellation period can be extended by up to 12 months depending on if / when the information is provided.
+If the trader does not provide you with information on your cancellation rights, the cancellation period can be extended by up to 12 months depending on when / whether the information is provided.

 It is a criminal offence if a trader fails to give you a notice of your right to cancel, fails to inform you that you may have to pay the cost of returning goods if you cancel and fails to inform you that you have to pay for services when you ask for them to be carried out within the cancellation period.
 Report your complaint to the Citizens Advice consumer service so that it can be referred to trading standards.

 You have the right to cancel the contract before it begins or cancel a contract during the cancellation period by informing the trader of your intentions.
 You can use the cancellation form provided by the trader if you wish (but you do not have to).
-You are entitled to a refund of all payments including payment for, or equivalent to, the cost of basic delivery.
+You are entitled to a refund of all payments, including payment for, or equivalent to, the cost of basic delivery (if you choose delivery arrangements that are more expensive than the basic type, you will not get a refund for this).
 This should be within 14 days or, if you are returning goods, 14 days from when the trader received the goods back from you.
 If you can provide evidence to show that you returned the goods, you can obtain your refund earlier.
 The trader must collect the goods after cancellation if they agreed to do so or if they were delivered to your home and cannot be returned by post, otherwise you are responsible for returning them within 14 days from cancellation.
 Unless the trader has agreed to pay the return costs, you must do so but the trader is required to inform you of this.
 The trader is not allowed to charge you a cancellation fee.

 You are entitled to check the goods to make sure you are happy with their nature, characteristics and function but if the trader believes you have used them more than was necessary to decide if they are suitable, they may be able to claim compensation from you up to the contract price - for example, trying out a mobility aid you bought at home.
 Try to treat goods like you would in a shop.
 How would you inspect them in a shop before you bought them?